awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.TDE.md

 23. GO
 ```

-When all objects are unencrypted, you can modify the DB instance to be associated with an option group without the TDE option or you can remove the TDE option from the option group\.
+When all objects are decrypted, you can have two options\.
+You can modify the DB instance to be associated with an option group without the TDE option\.
+Or you can remove the TDE option from the option group\.